fiskaltrust/interface-doc/doc/general/operation-modes/operation-modes.md

   - execution of configured packages
   - load balancing of multiple queues

 The executable file `fiskaltrust.exe` and the corresponding DLLs can be distributed via copy-paste and then configured and installed with the help of a command-line parameter.
-It can be downloaded (incl. configuration) from the Portal’s configuration->cashbox page, or found on nuget.org and configured manually.
+The launcher can be downloaded (incl. configuration) from the [https://portal.fiskaltrust.de/CashBox](https://portal.fiskaltrust.de/CashBox), or found on nuget.org and configured manually.

 Call parameter of the launcher are documented in the chapter [installation](../installation/installation.md).